0xSnowflakeXD/0xSnowflakeXD/README.md

 I started working on simple and early HTML/CSS projects, then a dynamic website with JavaScript finally form

 After that, i remind myself my actual goal that im being there: Creating a bot to fight and beat off RBot.
+### TModeration Bot story
+The begin of the bot.
+I was really trusted 'kiwi birb', and im really regretted later and start worked indepedentment.
+Begins, i started working on the bot core that i "borrow" from RBot, which is really bad i swear. 'kiwi birb' being mean to me all the time and though i cant learn anything for myself.
+Even though she helped me and not too mean to me, but though, her code is *terrible* and too complex for a simple-ish like me.
+I have to rollback to my own code because it really work better than her.
+She tried to crack into smallest vulnerability of both this bot and RyzanX (will be written later).

+The bot that i coded (not quite, since the code is from kiwi birb) have been fully rewritten in not a long time.
+Using 'switch-case' like other bots, it
 <!--
 **0xSnowflakeXD/0xSnowflakeXD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.